 Let us set the record straight—motorcyclists are not responsible for the negligent actions of drivers who are legally obligated to remain vigilant behind the wheel and keep a proper lookout for those on two wheels.
 Our team will not settle for less on behalf of a client simply because the insurance company wants to protect their profits.

 Don’t Go Up Against the Insurance Company Alone

 Motorcycle accidents can lead to devastating, long-lasting ramifications.
 If you or a loved one is injured in one of these incidents, you should not hesitate to pursue legal action against the at-fault party and their insurance company.
-At Bertoldo, Baker, Carter & Smith, we are committed to protecting your rights against the interest of large, for-profit insurance companies.
+At Bertoldo, Baker, Carter, Smith & Cullen, we are committed to protecting your rights against the interest of large, for-profit insurance companies.

 Whatever barriers you may face or however challenging your case may seem, our Las Vegas legal team will leave no stone unturned when it comes to pursuing the justice and compensation that you deserve.
 When everything around you seems bleak, let us be the guiding light toward your recovery.

 Contact Bertoldo, Baker, Carter, Smith & Cullen at (702) 505-8115 to get started with a no-fee, no-obligation case review.
 Se habla español.